Dog-Face-Development/Bars/README.md

 - Bug Fixes
 - Issue Fixes
 - Easier difficulty (Could also be released in Version 2.0)
+- Touch screen interface controls (Could also be released in Version 2.0)
 - (MAYBE) Difficulty settings (Could also be released in Version 2.0)